 Other small treatment works exist in this area but are not reported on here as they don't constitute bulk schemes.
 These are either supplied from run-of-river abstractions or boreholes (Department of Water Affairs All Town study, 2011, Page 22).
-UW is currently in the process of gathering information about all key existing water resources infrastructure and these will be included in future reports.

-The water supply area showing the respective sources of supply is presented in Table 15.3.
+The water supply area showing the respective sources of supply is presented in Table 15.4.

-Table 15.3 Supply Area and their respective water sources (Umgeni Water, 2019: 17)
+Table 15.4 Supply Area and their respective water sources (Umgeni Water, 2019: 17)